 The borrower must report any damage or loss immidiately

 By accepting these conditions, you agree to treat the bike/scooter and accompanying equipment in a respectful manner.
 The bike/scooter should preferably be stored indoors.
 If stored outdoors, it should be placed under a roof.
 All bikes are provided with a lock, and when parked outdoors must always be securely locked to a fixed object on the ground.
-The display should be removed, if possible.
 Scooters are not supplied with a lock, and must therefore be stored safely indoors when not in use.

-Any damage, loss or other issues with the bike/scooter must be reported as soon as possible.
-INSPIRIA can try to repair damages or even replace the bike/scooter if there are more available.
+Any damage, loss or other issues with the bike/scooter must be reported as soon as possible to Quality Hotel, Sarpsborg .
 When storing and using the bike/scooter as described above, you will not be liable for any damages or loss.

-INSPIRIA is not liable for any injuries caused to you or others in connection with the use of a borrowed bike/scooter.
+INSPIRIA science center who owns the bike/scooter or Quality Hotel is not liable for any injuries caused to you or others in connection with the use of a borrowed bike/scooter.

 Lending and delivery:

 The bike/scooter and accompanying equipment must be returned in a satisfactory condition.
-If the equipment is supplied in a container, it must be returned in the same container.
 If the equipment is not returned in time, a late feel may be claimed from the borrower.

 Yes, I accept all conditons in the lending agreement from INSPIRIA science center:

+Identification...........................................

 Date: Signature: